jschuemann/nBio_docs/Processes/Chemistry.rst

 In this way, a whole set of parameters can be customized by using the following conventions.
-Chemical species are named using full names without separation spaces, for example, H\ :sub:`2`\ O\ :sub:`2` is HydrogenPeroxide (case unsensitive).
+Chemical species are named using full names without separation spaces, for example, H\ :sub:`2`\ O\ :sub:`2` is HydrogenPeroxide (case insensitive).
 The list of available molecules and diffusion coefficients customizable via ``TsEmDNAChemistry`` and ``TsEmDNAChemistryExtended``  are shown in the following table: